hanabinoir/Otaku-Pairs/README.txt

 Includes the javascript functions which work with layouts, threads, controls and game play.
 The functions allows users to play, re-play, reset, and cheat in game.

-3.media.js:
-Includes the functions that load audio and images.

 4.layout.css:
 Manage the style of the layouts.